i-murray/SIGNATEHiroshimaLemon/README.md

 # SIGNATEHiroshimaLemon
-Repository for the SIGNATE competition for classifying images of Hiroshima lemons according to quality
+Repository of entry for the SIGNATE competition for classifying images of Hiroshima lemons according to quality